samderlust/flutter_easy_form/README.md

 ### consumer a form in other place

 ```
-EasyFormConsumer(
+EzyFormConsumer(
     builder:(context, form){
         ///
     }
 )
 ```

-this allow you to access `EasyFormWidget` that surrounds
+this allow you to access `EzyFormWidget` that surrounds